salaboy/platforms-on-k8s/chapter-3/tekton/README.md

 ## Installing Tekton

 Follow the next steps in order to install and setup Tekton in your Kubernetes Cluster.
-You can follow this steps in your local KinD cluster.
+If you don't have a Kubernetes Cluster you can create one with [KinD, as we did for Chapter 2](../chapter-2/README.md#creating-a-local-cluster-with-kubernetes-kind)

 1. **Install Tekton Pipelines**